How ConsumerAffairs uses cookies

 Check in with your municipality about parking restrictions

-If you live in a crowded area, you may be able to obtain temporary “No parking” signs to post the night before you move.
-This ensures your truck can park near your home on moving day.
+If you live in a crowded area, you may be able to get temporary “No parking” signs to post the night before you move.
+This ensures your truck can park near your home and simplifies moving day.

 1 week before moving